Intern at a Digital Marketing Agency

 - 26 Oct 2012

-At the start of my third year of university I had arranged a work experience placement with Rooster Digital, a design agency in Winchester, Hampshire.
+At the start of my third year of university I had arranged a work experience placement with Rooster Marketing, a digital marketing agency in Hampshire.
 I chose Rooster as they were a small agency and I liked the projects listed on their website; they are also the kind of company that I hope to get a job with when I leave university.

-My time with Rooster has allowed me to experience the industry first hand and has shown me some of the skills required in the industry that are not always taught at university.
-Firstly, developers in a small agency need to be multi skilled as they will be required to wear many different hats.
-From understanding multiple CMS systems, to SEO, Flash and email marketing tools, a developer’s role can include various different aspects.
-To make yourself more employable when you leave university, you will need a good range of knowledge in a wide range of areas not just coding.
+My time with Rooster has allowed me to experience the industry first hand and has shown me some of the skills required in the industry that is not always taught at university.
+Firstly, developers in a small agency need to be multi-skilled as they will be required to wear many different hats.
+From understanding multiple CMS systems to SEO, Flash and email marketing tools, a developer’s role can include various different aspects.
+To make yourself more employable when you leave university, you will need a good range of knowledge in a wide range of areas, not just coding.

 After working with Rooster I feel more prepared to enter the industry as a developer.
 I am more aware of the soft skills required not just coding ability.
 Having other skills such as SEO experience, marketing experience and a range of software skills, will hopefully make me more employable in the future.

 Thanks Rooster, for giving me the opportunity to work with you.

 Posted by Nick Bulfin on 26 Oct 2012